-The working of an electric iron is very simple – it takes current from the mains and heats up a coil inside it.
-This heat is then transferred to the base plate, which is pressed against clothes to remove creases.
+The working of an electric iron is very simple – it draws electricity from the mains and heats a coil inside.
+This heat is then transferred to the bottom plate, which is pressed against the clothing to remove wrinkles.

-Back when I was learning how to iron my clothes, I was rather annoyed by the whole process.
-Apparently, for no reason whatsoever, the iron kept switching on and off of its own accord.
-As much as I was irritated by this, I was also intrigued by the strange phenomenon.
-Thankfully, I soon came to understand that it was the ‘automatic power cut’ feature that prompted this action in the iron.
+When I learned how to iron my clothes, I was quite annoyed by the whole process.
+Apparently, the iron switched on and off on its own for no reason.
+As much as I was irritated by this, I was also fascinated by the strange phenomenon.
+Fortunately, I soon realized that it was the “automatic power cut” function that triggered this action in the iron.

-You’ve almost certainly observed this automatic on/off function in electric irons, but do you know how it works?
-How does the iron know when to cut off the power?
-More importantly, how does the iron go about actually doing that?
+You have almost certainly observed this automatic on/off function on electric irons, but do you know how it works?
+How does the iron know when it turns off the power?

 What does the thermostat do in an electric iron?

-The basic function of a thermostat can be deduced from the name alone; the word is formed from two Greek words: ‘thermo’ (heat) and ‘statis’ (status quo or constant).
-As the name implies, a thermostat’s basic function is to keep the heat constant in a given setting.
+The basic function of a thermostat can be derived from its name alone; the word is composed of two Greek words: “thermo” (heat) and “statis” (status quo or constant).
+As the name suggests, the basic function of a thermostat is to keep the heat constant in a given environment.

 Working of an electric iron

-The electric irons that we use to press the creases out of our garments contain a thermostat, which ensures that the iron doesn’t get too hot if it’s kept switched on and left unattended for a long period of time.
-Let’s take a look at exactly how the mechanism works.
+The electric irons that we use to press the folds out of our clothes contain a thermostat that keeps the iron from getting too hot when turned on and left unattended for a long time.
+Let’s see how the mechanism works.

-Therefore, it’s essential that an iron doesn’t heat up to hazardous temperatures.
-This is where the thermostat enters the picture.
+Therefore, it is essential that iron does not heat up to dangerous temperatures.
+Here, the thermostat comes into play.

 The original thermostat conceived in the seventeenth century consisted of a float in a mercury thermometer tied to a damper cover.
 Whenever the ambient temperature around the thermometer surpassed a certain limit, mercury would rise, displacing the float such that it would close the damper.
 This basic premise led to the modern thermostats we use today.

-The thermostat in an iron generally uses a bimetallic strip.
-As the name implies, a bimetallic strip is made up of two different types of metal – with dissimilar coefficients of expansion – that are bonded together.
+The thermostat in iron generally uses a bimetallic strip.
+As the name implies, a bimetallic strip consists of two different types of metal – with different coefficients of expansion – that are bonded together.
 This means that in the presence of heat, they expand differently.
-This bimetallic strip is connected to a contact spring through small pins.
+This bimetallic strip is connected to a contact spring by small pins.

-At moderate temperatures, the contact point remains in physical contact with the bimetallic strip.
-However, when the temperature of the iron exceeds a certain limit, the strip begins to bend towards the metal with a lower coefficient of expansion.
-As a result, the strip ceases to be physically connected to the contact point, the circuit opens and current ceases to flow.
+At moderate temperatures, the contact point remains in physical contact with the bimetallic band.
+However, if the temperature of the iron exceeds a certain limit, the strip begins to bend towards the metal with a lower coefficient of expansion.
+As a result, the strip ceases to be physically connected to the contact point, the circuit opens and the current ceases to flow.

-This cyclic on and off of the iron keeps repeating until you switch off its power supply from the main electricity source.
-This is why your iron seems to power on and off intermittently as you iron your clothes.
+This cyclical switching on and off of the iron is repeated until you switch off the power supply from the main power source.
+Therefore, the iron seems to switch on and off repeatedly during the ironing process.

-Although a thermostat helps in regulating the temperature within safe limits, frequent making and breaking of the circuit to regulate temperature causes the contact points to gradually wear out.
-This may result in electromagnetic interference, causing trouble with radio reception.
-To avert this, a capacitor is connected across two contact points.
-The role of the capacitor is to smooth out the electromagnetic interference.
+Although a thermostat helps to regulate the temperature within safe limits, frequent making and breaking of the circuit to regulate temperature leads to gradual wear and tear of the contact points.
+This can lead to electromagnetic interference causing problems with radio reception.
+To prevent this, a capacitor is connected across two contact points.
+The capacitor’s job is to smooth out electromagnetic interference.
 To learn more about capacitors, click here.